Day 127 – 8/26/17

 We slept a little late.
 It was a cold night and we were simply nice and cozy in our sleeping bags.
 When we realized our error, we ate and packed quickly.
 We had another beautiful clear morning to get us excited and eager to hike.
 We need to cover lots of ground to reach our camp in Yellowstone.
 It do not take long to finish our climb in the early morning sun.
 A few high clouds floated past.
 Today’s trail was down and long stretches of level with a few short ups thrown in for good measure.
 We crossed the Snake River twice and both times we had to take our shoes off.
 In fact, we had to remove our shoes four times to cross rivers.
 The last at the end of the day, the time we dislike the most.

 On the south side of the mountain, we saw almost no bear skat, but when we crossed to the North side, we saw bear skat all over the place.
 We do not know if it is from a black or a brown bear.
 Also we are not sure how new it is.
 It could be recent or a few days old.
 For tonight, we have hung our food and will try to hang it every night we are in Yellowstone.
 Sometimes we will camp in places where there is little or no trees so hanging will be unfesable.
 Our camp site is stunning.
 Literally, we are on the shore of Lake Heart.
 It’s time for bed.
-It was a long twenty six mile day and The Ravens are tired.
+We have a twenty one mile day tomorrow and The Ravens are tired.